mantinone/basic-fullstack-guide/README.md

 This project uses the following packages.

 * Pug - Our Templating Engine.
 Templating engines allow us to construct html pages at runtime with Javascript commands and variables.
+Another popular Templating Engine is Handlebars.
 * Node - Our Server
 * Express - A framework for interfacting with Node
-* Postgres - for our database
+* Postgresql - for our database
-* SQL and PG Promise - for accessing the database
+* PG-Promise - a JavaScript package for communicating with the database

 ## Setup